pagkly/Zed/Investopedia4/How Royalties Work.md

 In most license agreements, royalty rates are defined as a percentage of sales or a payment per unit.
 The many factors that can affect royalty rates include exclusivity of rights, available alternatives, risks involved, market demand, and innovation levels of the products in question.

-To accurately estimate [[royalty rates]](https://www.investopedia.com/articles/personal-finance/121614/how-pandora-and-spotify-pay-artists.asp), the transactions between the buying and selling parties must be willingly executed.
+To accurately estimate [[royalty rates]](https://www.investopedia.com/articles/personal-[[Finance|finance]]/121614/how-pandora-and-spotify-pay-artists.asp), the transactions between the buying and selling parties must be willingly executed.
 In other words: the agreements must not be forced.
 Furthermore, all royalty transactions must be conducted at arm's length, meaning that both parties act independently, and have no prior relationship with one other.

 ## _Key Takeaways_

--   _A royalty is an amount paid by a third party to an owner of a product or patent for the use of that product or patent._
+-   _A royalty is an amount paid by a [[Third Party|third party]] to an owner of a product or patent for the use of that product or patent._
 -   _The terms of royalty payments are laid out in a license agreement._
 -   _The royalty rate or the amount of the royalty is typically a percentage based on factors such as exclusivity of rights, technology, and the available alternatives._